AshiqueImran/travelGuide/README.md

 # Intelligent Travel Guide
 *Intelligent Travel Guide* is basically a web app to opt for some best visiting places in [Bangladesh](https://en.wikipedia.org/wiki/Bangladesh).The target audience is mostly the foreign tourists.
+**High speed internet and Google Chrome browser is highly recommended.**

 ## Preview
 **landing page** <br />